jeanecard/BenchmarkPres/README.md

-# Performance measurment : The Banchmarkdotnet way
+# Performance measurment : The Benchmarkdotnet way

 **AutomapperVsMapster.Benchmark.csproj** : this .net project is responsible of :
 - Measure performance of three ways to map simple objects from DAO => DTO in .net 7 and .net 6.0 **native**